 Your specialist takes more biopsies to check that the cancer is still at an early stage.
 If it is, you usually have chemotherapy or BCG treatment into the bladder.
 You then go back to having regular cystoscopies to check your bladder.

-Your doctor may ask you to have more intensive treatment if your cancer is:
+Your doctor might suggest you have more intensive treatment such as surgery to remove your bladder (cystectomy).
+They might recommend this if your cancer is:

 - grade 3 (the cancer cells look very abnormal)